Canine Hip Dysplasia

 - The joint bones may also be prone to osteoarthritis as a result of hip dysplasia.

-There are several ways to combat the hip dysplasia.
+There are several ways to treat arthritis & hip dysplasia.

 For the more severe cases, the most common option is surgery.
 However, you may also use: